Why prioritize?

 The Kano model was created by the Japanese researcher Professor Noriaki Kano in 1984.

-The Kano model or also known as Kano analysis is a customer-driven prioritization method that is used by many product people to determine priorities.
+The Kano model, also known as Kano analysis, is a customer-driven prioritization method used by many product people to determine priorities.
 The model describes a qualitative relationship between product attributes or features and the degree of customer satisfaction or dissatisfaction that they engender.[3]
-The technique is used to classify customer preferences/requirements into five different categories:
+The technique is used to classify customer preferences or requirements into five different categories:

-Basic: These are “must-be requirements” customers expect and are taken for granted.
+• Basic: These are “must-be requirements” customers expect and are taken for granted.
 They must always be present.
-Having all these basic requirements does very little to increase the customer satisfaction and most often customers are just neutral.
+Having all these basic requirements does very little to increase customer satisfaction and most often customers are just neutral.
 But if these requirements are not present, customers are very dissatisfied.
-As a result, another name sometimes used for this category is “dissatisfiers”.[4]
-Examples of features that can be classified in this category include the possibility to change your personal account’s password on a website; cleanliness of the carpet in a hotel room; or voice calling functionality in a smartphone.
+As a result, another name sometimes used for this category is “dissatisfiers.”[4]
+Examples of features in this category include the possibility to change your personal account password on a website, cleanliness of the carpet in a hotel room, or voice calling functionality in a smartphone

-Performance: Features in this category generate satisfaction the better they perform and respectively generate dissatisfaction when their performance is poor.
+• Performance: Features in this category generate satisfaction the better they perform and generate dissatisfaction when their performance is poor.
 They are the most visible of the Kano requirements and are the easiest to acquire because customers talk about them all the time.
-As a result, features in this category are also often called “satisfiers”.
+As a result, features in this category are also often called “satisfiers.”
 Prof. Kano originally called these requirements “one-dimensional” because they are linear in nature.
 More is better here and will result in a more valuable overall product.[4]
-Examples of such features include the battery life of a mobile phone (the longer a mobile’s phone battery lasts the better); the resolution of a new TV screen; or the range of electric cars.
+Examples include the battery life of a mobile phone (the longer a mobile phone battery lasts the better), the resolution of a new TV screen, or the range of electric cars

-Attractive (also called Excitement): Features that are not expected, but when present they cause a pleasant surprise or delight.
-The lack of these items does not cause user dissatisfaction because they are not expected but can increase the overall satisfaction with a product.
+• Attractive (also called Excitement): Features that are not expected, but when present cause a pleasant surprise or delight.
+The lack of these items does not cause user dissatisfaction because they are not expected but can increase overall satisfaction with a product.
 Prof. Kano originally called these requirements “attractive” or “delighters” to associate them with their real nature.
 Some companies call them unique selling propositions (USPs) since these are innovations that make your offering unique.[4]
-Examples of excitement/attractive requirements include complimentary Belgian chocolate bar in your hotel room that has been left by the hotel staff; or voice-activated parking-assist system when you want to park your car in a tight space.
+Examples of excitement or attractive requirements include a complimentary Belgian chocolate bar in your hotel room left by the hotel staff, or a voice-activated parking-assist system when you want to park your car in a tight space

-Indifferent: Features that make us feel indifferent if implemented.
+• Indifferent: Features that make us feel indifferent if implemented.
 Most customers simply don’t care about whether these requirements are present or absent, their satisfaction remains neutral anyway and, in many cases, it is not worth implementing them or developing the functionality further.[4]
 An example can be some of the advanced functionalities on a smartphone that almost no one would ever use.
-If these are expensive to include/support, the logical step is to eliminate them.
+If these are expensive to include or support, the logical step is to eliminate them

-Reverse: Even though this category is often overlooked, it has its benefits.
+• Reverse: Even though this category is often overlooked, it has its benefits.
 The absence of the features in this category can cause satisfaction, while their presence will cause dissatisfaction (for most people).
-These features could frustrate customers, so you should avoid building them (further) or completely exclude them from your offering.[4]
-An example could be Instagram’s decision to remove 'Following' tab from their app, which allowed people to see their friends’ likes and comments.
-The reasoning behind this decision is because the functionality caused a lot of controversies, such as claims it was making many users paranoid and depressed.
+These features could frustrate customers, so you should avoid building them further or completely exclude them from your offering.[4]
+An example could be Instagram’s decision to remove the 'Following' tab from their app, which allowed people to see their friends’ likes and comments.
+The reasoning behind this decision is because the functionality caused a lot of controversies, such as claims it was making many users paranoid and depressed

 placeholder